Pepper Pad

 The Pepper Pad was a family of Linux-based mobile computers with Internet capability and which doubled as a handheld game console.
 They also served as a portable multimedia device.
 The devices used Bluetooth and Wi-Fi technologies for Internet connection.
 Pepper Pads are now obsolete, unsupported and the parent company has ceased operations.

-The original prototype Pepper Pad was built in 2003 with an ARM-based PXA255 processor running at 400Mhz, an 8-inch touchscreen in portrait mode, a split QWERTY keyboard, and Wi-Fi.
+The original prototype Pepper Pad was built in 2003 with an ARM-based PXA255 processor running at 400 MHz, an 8-inch touchscreen in portrait mode, a split QWERTY keyboard, and Wi-Fi.
 Only 6 were made, and it was never offered for sale.
 The Pepper Pad was a 2004 Consumer Electronics Show (CES) Innovations Awards Honoree in the Computer Hardware category.

 The Pepper Pad 2 was introduced in 2004 with a faster 624 MHz PXA270 processor and the screen was rotated to a landscape format.
 The Pepper Pad 2 was the first Pepper Pad offered for commercial sale.
 The Pepper Pad and Pepper Pad 2 both ran Pepper's proprietary Pepper Keeper application on top of a heavily customized version of the Montavista Linux operating system.

 The Pepper Pad 3 was announced in 2006 with as upgrade to a faster AMD Geode processor.
 The Pepper Pad 3 also used a smaller 7" screen for cost savings.
 Like previous versions, the Pepper Pad 3 had a split QWERTY button keyboard, built-in microphone, video camera, composite video output, and stereo speakers, infrared receiver and transmitter, 800x480 7 inch LCD touchscreen (with stylus), SD/MMC Flash memory slot, 20 or 30 GB hard disk, 256 MB RAM, 256 KB ROM, and both Wi-Fi (b/g) and Bluetooth 2.0.
 The Pepper Pad 3 used a heavily customized version of the Fedora Linux operating system called Pepper Linux.
 Unlike the Pepper Pad 2 which was built and sold directly by Pepper, the Pepper Pad 3 was built and sold under license by Hanbit Electronics.